- How to?

 - If necessary, create local (or global) procedures to split your Business logic from UI code.

-Example: The procedure DisplayTrip is considered as a procedure that deals with the UI (<UI> attribute) even though it calls RetrieveTrip, a business procedure.
+Example: The procedure DisplayTrip is considered as a procedure that deals with the UI (<UI> attribute) even though it calls RetrieveTrip, a business logic procedure.

 Extract business logic